 The line of the new road coincides, in part, with the current South West Coast Path route.
 Ultimately the route of the path will be moved further in land to run between the road and the ley.
 However during the construction period it will be diverted onto the beach.
 Unfortunately we are very constrained with the area available to use at this site.
 In trying to avoid taking any car parking area for the works and keeping clear of environmentally sensitive areas we are limited to the space that is available for our Contractor, for their working area and site compounds.
 As a result the redundant road will be used for the compound, site officers and site traffic.
 With those restrictions and the need to ensure the safety of the public in the area we cannot allow the continued use of the redundant road whilst the works are going on.
 We appreciate that the diverted route along the beach may not be ideal but we will progress the works as swiftly as possible with the aim of minimising the temporary inconvenience.

 The contractor, Alun Griffiths, is progressing well on site.
 The UXO radar search found 13 items, all of which have now been excavated and found to include bullet casings and supports for barbed wire.

 Work is now underway to prepare the formation of the new road ready for construction.

 Work has started on removing the old road, this is being broken up and removed from site.

 What is the timescale for the work?

-A contractor has now been engaged and we aim to start work on the realignment in the summer of 2018 and to be finished by the end of autumn 2018.
-The actual start and completion date will be dependent on achieving planning permission for the northern section of the realignment and also on the conditions encountered on site.
+We’re aiming to finish work by the end of autumn 2018.
+The actual completion date will be dependent on achieving planning permission for the northern section of the realignment and also on the conditions encountered on site.

 For more information on the wider area and the work of the Slapton Line Partnership please visit their webpage.
-The contractor, Alun Griffiths, have also set up a webpage for the scheme which includes information on how to contact them.
+Alun Griffiths has also set up a webpage for the scheme which includes information on how to contact them.